HeySkidee/skidee.me/posts/how-i-made-this-blog-in-5-mins.md

   ![adding custom domain](https://cdn.discordapp.com/attachments/716523839634407436/964087222955548682/unknown.png)

-I covered everything in a concise away. other than that you can take a look at the [full tutorial](https://nextjs.org/learn/basics/create-nextjs-app) as well.
+I covered everything in a concise way. other than that you can take a look at the [full tutorial](https://nextjs.org/learn/basics/create-nextjs-app) as well.

 ---